PeterWoods02/footballTeamMain/README.md

 - List all players
 - Update an existing player's information
 - Delete a player
+- Add match to player
+- Update match contents
+- Delete matches
+- Mark matches as won
+- Search for players by name
+- Search by Date of birth
+- List players above certain rating
+- list players from best to worst
+- Search for matches
+- List matches that we lost
+- List players who got 60+ mins
+- Suggest players to turn pro
+- Count number of pros and amateurs in team

 - Exit the application

 ## Prerequisites